The Lady and the Unicorn: Touch

 The 'Touch' tapestry displays a noble lady standing with one hand touching the horn of a unicorn, and the other holding up a pennant.
 A lion sits to the side and looks on.

 Taste

 In the 'Taste' tapestry, the lady takes sweets from a dish held by a maidservant.
 Her eyes are on a parakeet on her upheld left hand.
 The lion and the unicorn are both standing on their hind legs, reaching up to pennants that frame the lady on either side.
 The monkey is at her feet, eating one of the sweetmeats.
+The animals within the background create an illusive environment.

 Smell

 In the 'Smell' tapestry, the lady stands, making a wreath of flowers.
 Her maidservant holds a basket of flowers within her easy reach.
 Again, the lion and unicorn frame the lady while holding on to the pennants.
 The monkey has stolen a flower which he is smelling, providing the key to the allegory.

 Hearing

 In the 'Hearing' tapestry, the lady plays a portative organ on top of a table covered with an Oriental rug.
 Her maidservant stands to the opposite side and operates the bellows.
 The lion and unicorn once again frame the scene holding up the pennants.
 Just as on all the other tapestries, the unicorn is to the lady's left and the lion to her right.